ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/kleidiai-on-android-with-mediapipe-and-xnnpack/2-run-gemma-2b.md

 ---
-title: Run the Gemma 2B model using Google MediaPipe with XNNPACK
+title: Run the Gemma 2B model using MediaPipe with XNNPACK
 weight: 3

 ### FIXED, DO NOT MODIFY